UncleJunVIP/Mortar/README.md

       `Mortar.pak.zip`)
     - If downloading manually, be sure to unzip the release before continuing.
 4. Edit one of the templates [found here](/.github/resources/config_examples).
-    - Use your 🧠.
-I believe in you!
 5. Save the edited template as `config.yml`.
     - Pak Store Users: upload `config.yml` to `SD_ROOT/Tools/tg5040/Mortar.pak`.
     - Manual Installers: upload the `Mortar.pak` directory that came in the release zip and place `config.yml` inside.